-Beach motorcycle racing, as depicted in The World’s Fastest Indian, is set make a long-awaited return to an Australian state with a strong motorsport history.
+Beach motorcycle racing, as depicted in The World’s Fastest Indian, is set make a long-awaited return to one Australian state with a strong motorsport history.

-The Levis Motorcycle Club has been granted approval to host a two-day classic event at Sellicks Beach, South Australia, in February 2017.
+The Levis Motorcycle Club will host the two-day classic event at Sellicks Beach, South Australia, on February 18-19, 2017.

 The oldest motorcycle club in South Australia began beach racing in the 1920s and held annual Sellicks Beach Speed Trials in summer through to 1953.
 Re-enactments were held in 1986 and 1992 but regular races have not taken place on the beach for more than 60 years.